 Although Nico didn't ask for specific advice, I'm going to give him some anyhow.
 I'll repeat the same advice I give when I speak to other college students.
 Namely:

-- Avoid lifestyle inflation.
 Even in college, it's important to watch your spending.
 As Nico's income increases, he'll be tempted to increase his spending in proportion.
-The more he can resist this urge, the more successful he will be with his money.
+The more he can resist the urge of lifestyle inflation, the more successful he will be with his money.
 It's okay to spend, but be reasonable.